 The Special Tax shall be levied proportionately first on each assessor parcel of Developed Property up to 100% of the Assigned Special Tax.
 If additional revenue is needed, the Special Tax shall be levied proportionately next on each assessor parcel of Undeveloped Property up to 100% of the Maximum Special Tax.
-If additional revenue is needed, the Special Tax levied on each assessor parcel of Developed Property whose Maximum Special Tax is derived by application of the Backup Special Tax shall be increased in equal percentages from the Assigned Special Tax to the Maximum Special Tax for each parcel, then on each assessor parcel of Excess Multifamily Residential Property up to 100% of the Maximum Special Tax for Undeveloped Property, and lastly on each assessor parcel of Excess Public Property up to 100% of the Maximum Special Tax for Undeveloped Property.
+If additional revenue is needed after applying the first two steps, the Special Tax levied on Developed Property whose Maximum Special Tax is derived by application of the Backup Special Tax shall be increased in equal percentages from the Assigned Special Tax to the Maximum Special Tax for each parcel.
+Lastly, the Special Tax shall be levied on each assessor parcel of Excess Public Property and Excess Property Owner Association Property up to 100% of the Maximum Special Tax for Undeveloped Property.

-The Maximum Special Taxes set forth above are calculated based on the expected land uses within the Improvement Area No. 1.
-All of the parcels within Improvement Area No. 1 are part of a recorded final map.
-Final maps have been reviewed to ensure they reflect the number of residential units and acreage that was anticipated.
-If there is a change in the formation land use plans or if a new tentative map, revised tentative map, or new final map ("Land Use/Entitlement Change") is proposed that reduces the total Maximum Special Taxes that can be generated, the Council, prior to approval of the Land Use/Entitlement Change, will complete proceedings under the Act to increase the Maximum Special Tax, on Assessor Parcels owned by the landowner requesting same, to an amount sufficient to maintain the total Maximum Special Tax revenues that could be generated within Improvement Area No. 1 of the District before the Land Use/Entitlement Change was approved or the landowner requesting the Land Use/Entitlement Change will prepay to the City an amount that corresponds to the lost Maximum Special Tax revenue, as provided in the Rate and Method.
+The Maximum Special Taxes set forth above are calculated based on the expected land uses within the District.
+Parcels within the District are part of both a recorded final map and tentative maps.
+Final and tentative maps have been reviewed to ensure they reflect the number of residential units and acreage that was anticipated.
+If there is a change in the formation land use plans or if a new tentative map, revised tentative map, or new final map ("Land Use/Entitlement Change") is proposed that reduces the total Maximum Special Taxes that can be generated, the Council, prior to approval of the Land Use/Entitlement Change, will complete proceedings under the Act to increase the Maximum Special Tax, on Assessor Parcels owned by the landowner requesting same, to an amount sufficient to maintain the total Maximum Special Tax revenues that could be generated within the District before the Land Use/Entitlement Change was approved or the landowner requesting the Land Use/Entitlement Change will prepay to the City an amount that corresponds to the lost Maximum Special Tax revenue, as provided in the Rate and Method.
 Any such prepayment shall be used by the City to call Bonds.
-See "APPENDIX A -- RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAXES" hereto for a complete description of the District's procedures for levying Special Taxes within Improvement Area No. 1.
+See "APPENDIX A -- RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAXES" hereto for a complete description of the District's procedures for levying Special Taxes.